Nørrebrogade: Notable buildings and residents

 Alderstrøst (No. 9) was built by Håndværkerforeningen in 1860 - 1862 to provide affordable housing for old craftsmen.
 The Neoclassical building was designed by Theodor Sørensen.
 It was later followed by another housing complex by the same name on Nørre Allé.

 The Sacrament Church (No. 27), located as a point de vue opposite Fælledvej, is a Roman Catholic church.
 It was consecrated in 1917.

 Rud.
 Rasmussen's furniture workshop (No. 45) was established at the site in the 1870s and is still active in the manufacturing of many Danish furniture classics.
 The complex consists of a residential building on Nørrebrogade from 1895, a factory building facing Stengade from 1876 and a factory building with Mansard roof from 1911 designed by Alfred Thomsen in the courtyard.
 The complex was declared a Danish Industrial Heritage Site in 2007 and was listed in 2008.

-The Gracedigger's House (No. 67) was built in 1805 by Jens Bang.
+The Gravedigger's House (No. 67) was built in 1805 by Jens Bang.
 The building was listed in 1959.
 KEA – Copenhagen School of Design and Technology's Empire Campus (No. 66), which is located opposite the cemetery, was established in 2011–2013.
 It is partly based in a complex of old, industrial buildings which were adapted for their current use by Bertelsen & Scheving Arkitekter.

 The apartment building Uranienborg (No. 168) is from 1902 and was designed by Anton Rosen.
+The name of the building refers to one of Tycho Brahe's two astronomical observatories Uraniborg on the island of Ven- The facade of the building is decorated with the Zodiac symbols.

+Stjerne Apotek (No. 104), a pharmacy, opned in 1906.

-The Functionalist Zøllnerhus (No. 174-176) is from 1934-1936 and was designed by Charles I. Schou and Erik Kragh.
+The Functionalist Zøllnerhus (No. 174-176) is from 1934 to 1936 and was designed by Charles I. Schou and Erik Kragh.
 It was listed in 2006.